World Wide Association of Specialty Programs and Schools: Controversy

+Legal

-On August 31, 2007, Randall Hinton was convicted of one count each of third degree assault and false imprisonment, for mistreating students at the WWASP-affiliated Royal Gorge Academy, of which he was manager and co-founder.
+On August 31, 2007, Randall Hinton was convicted of one count each of third degree assault and false imprisonment, for mistreating students at the WWASPS-affiliated Royal Gorge Academy, of which he was manager and co-founder.
 However, the jury returned a verdict of not guilty for four other counts of third-degree assault and one other count of false imprisonment.
-Hinton was sentenced to jail followed by probation.
+Hinton was sentenced to 25 days in jail followed by one year on probation.

-In 2010, animals were removed from Carolina Springs Academy due to neglect and malnourishment.
-There were also several animal corpses found on the property.